AustralianAntarcticDivision/raadvrt/README.md

   - using `raster::flip()` where needed
   - using `raster::rotate()` where needed, this is much more efficient via VRT depending on the ultimate target
+  - multipler proper raster files as tiles in one larger one (e.g. GEOID)
   - other weird cases …

 In theory we could parameterize the VRT creation, but that’s more lofty